brighton1101/docker-nginx-php-lecture/README.md

 - Heroku cli

-## Background on nginx/reverse proxies/cgi servers - other stuff you will see
+## Background on nginx/reverse proxies/cgi servers

 ### What is a proxy server and a reverse proxy:
 - Proxy server: Intermediarry server that forwards requests from content from multiple clients to different servers (broad)